Skip to Content

 Farmhouse Coastal Decor – Bedroom

-As I shared with you on the 7 Creative Small Bedroom Ideas post, we had to get creative with our storage solutions in the tiny bedroom.
+As I shared in the 7 Creative Small Bedroom Ideas post, we had to get creative with our storage solutions in the tiny bedroom.
 In addition, there is very little room to display farmhouse coastal decor.

-Adding the thrifted items along with some shells and a fishing net to a long, shallow dough bowl, was just the perfect touch for the limited space.
+Adding the thrifted items, along with some shells and a fishing net, to a long, shallow dough bowl was the perfect touch for the limited space.

 Although these items are not recently thrifted, I added a little paint to make them work in the newly remodeled cottage.